 Summer is the perfect time to go mountain climbing, cycling, and hiking, while winter is perfect for snowboarding, alpine skiing, and cross-country skiing (which is really fun, especially when there are downhill bits 🤣).

 Possibly one of my favourite places to visit in France – well, in the south at least.
 Nimes is an ancient Roman city that still has some of the best Roman historical sites in all of France.
 Spend some time exploring the; Jardins de la Fontaine, the iconic Arenes de Nimes and Pont du Gard (just outside the city).

 For a tasty bite to eat, pop into Alexandre by Michel Kayser who make the tastiest Mediterranean Monkfish.

-France can end up being quite an expensive holiday if you’re not careful but the city of Lille is a perfect historic city to visit that always seems a little cheaper than places like Paris.
 Although this alone doesn’t make Lille one of the best places to visit in France – the history, charm and yummy puddings do! 🍰

 Situated close to the border with Belgium, Lille is a great spot to spend a long weekend.
 Stroll along the streets of old Lille ( Le Vieux-Lille), check out the Natural History Museum, visit the 17th-century Citadel, gawk at The Palais des Beaux-Arts Museum, and shop at Wazemmes market.